Choosing the editing you need

-- advise on changing or even introducing new graphics.
+- advise on changing or introducing graphics.

 To do such work, the editor will need specialist domain knowledge as well as an ability to create a consensus with the original author about the need for change.

-Here the editor/writer may:
+After the document assessment, the editor/writer may:

 - revise most of the text

 - delete entire sections

 - change the word count very substantially